petz16/petz16.github.io/index.md

-This portfolio showcases my work in data analysis, focusing primarily on advanced metrics in baseball (MLB) and basketball (NBA/NCAA).
-All projects are powered by data I've collected or sourced, including the files listed below.
+These are ideas I have for future data analyses/visualizations, focusing primarily on advanced metrics in baseball (MLB) and basketball (NCAAW).

 Data Sources and Project Ideas